djordanov/bloodpressure_webapp/README.md

-A CRD  documenting-webapp for blood pressure.
+A CRD  documentation-webapp for blood pressure.
 Editing of saved values, user management, measurements per person and styling missing.